PredixDev/predix-seed/README.md

 The public/scripts/app.js file is the main entry point to the AngularJS application, which does the following:
 - Dynamically injects all AngularJS modules using RequireJS.
+- Configures application's providers for widgets and contextual dashboard's view and metadata services.
 - Defines client-side routing for the application.
 - Defines the MainCtrl.
-- Defines all datasources for the application.
+- Defines UAA configuration.

 The public/scripts/routes.js file defines all the routes for the application.